'Dreadful' drunk driver who tried to reverse into police officers is jailed

 The 39-year-old was later arrested at his girlfriend’s home, whose car he had taken in the first place.

-His driving was described as “dreadful” by recorder P Davies, who sentenced the defendant to eight months imprisonment at Cardiff Crown Court on Friday.
+His driving was described as “dreadful” by recorder P Davies, who sentenced the defendant to eight months imprisonment at Cardiff Crown Court.

 Hyde had previously pleaded guilty to drink driving, driving without insurance, failure to stop and aggravate vehicle taking.